Cloud7050/ff-mine/docs/guides/arr/shiva.md

 Blade:

 - Icebrand happens at the start of the second part of Icicle Impact (Double).
 Stay stacked for MT to do the group soak before you dodge
+- After Heavenly Strike, MT repositions boss back on A

 Staff: